dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 And when it has gone past I will turn the inner eye to see its path.<br />
 Where the fear has gone there will be nothing.<br />
 Only I will remain.</p>
-<footer class="blockquote-footer"><a href="https://en.wikipedia.org/wiki/Bene_Gesserit#Litany_against_fear">Bene Gesserit litany against fear</a> from Frank Herbert's <a href="https://en.wikipedia.org/wiki/Frank_Herbert%27s_Dune">Dune</a></footer>
+<footer class="blockquote-footer"><a href="https://en.wikipedia.org/wiki/Bene_Gesserit#Litany_against_fear">Bene Gesserit litany against fear</a> from Frank Herbert's <a href="https://en.wikipedia.org/wiki/Dune_(novel)">Dune</a></footer>
 </blockquote>

 ### Extra Credit ###
 There are two ways you can earn extra credit.
 The first way is finding typos in course materials (e.g., syllabus, homework, website, Canvas).
 This includes broken links.
 However, it does not include the placement of commas and such.
-If you find a typo, I will add one percentage point to your next quiz.
+If you find a typo, I will add one percentage point to your next quiz and exam.
 The second way is by finding legitimate errors in AI-generated feedback on quizzes.
-If you find an error in the AI-generated feedback on one of your quizzes, I will add two percentage points to your next quiz.
+If you find an error in the AI-generated feedback on one of your quizzes, I will add two percentage points to your next quiz or exam.
 You can earn at most four percentage points per quiz.
 They're is a typo right here.

 ### Basis for Evaluation ###
 In summary, your final grade will be determined by your scores in the following categories.